 What is the Success Rate of IVM Procedure?

 The new and current IVM is not as widely used as IVF.
 The success rate for a single cycle of IVM is about 32% as compared to an average of 40% success rate for a single cycle of IVF.
 The clinical rates of the new IVM have not yet been researched or determined.
 Once it proceeds through clinical trials, there will be some concrete information about the success rate.

 Below are some commonly asked questions:

 You have the option to choose between donor eggs, sperm or embryos.
-It is important to have a discussion with a counsellor who has experience with donor issues.
-Make sure you are well informed about the various legalities involved with gamete donation including the legal rights of the donor.
+It is important to have a discussion with a counsellor.
+Make sure you are well informed about the various legalities involved with gamete donation, including the legal rights of the donor.